There’s a dirty little secret in the fiber optics world.

 - CCT-MPO is used to clean MPO connections.

 Patented QBE Cleaning Platforms are the best cleaning tool for unmated male connectors.
 QBE’s are a portable and durable package of lint-free wipes with an attached neoprene cleaning surface under the wipes, perfect for fiber end face cleaning.
 QBE’s provide a large cleaning surface ideal for the Combination Cleaning method.

 - Pull a wiper up and out of the box and place the wipe over the foam platen on the side of the box.

 - Choose a solvent from the chart above to use in conjunction with the QBE.
 The most popular solvents are Fiberwash MX Precision Cleaner Pen for a pen application and Electro-Wash PX for the aerosol packaging.
 Using solvent eliminates electrostatic charge that can be generated any time two dry surfaces are rubbed together.
 Use a Fiberwash pen or aerosol to place one inch (2.5 cm) dot of solvent at one corner of the platen.

 - Hold the end face perpendicular to the platen and glide the end face in a straight line over the wipe, pulling the end face in a long stroke from the spot of solvent to a dry area three times without retracing the same spot on the wipe.
-(Hold the connector at the same angle as the end face for APC connectors).
-Do not twist the end face or use a figure eight motion to clean, as these actions have the potential to damage the end face.
+Be sure to hold the connector at the same angle as the end face for APC connectors.
+Do not twist the end face or use a figure-eight motion to clean, as these actions could damage the end face.